 After school scenes

 The day doesn’t end here, when you pick up your child from the school, hug them and ask how are they?
 How was their day?
 Appreciate their feelings, even if they start crying on seeing you.
 That’s Ok.
 Never ever tell a child that it’s not good to cry.
 Talk to them more.
 Also, make sure that you encourage your child to tell you about their day.
 Ask them what did they do at the school?
 Which activities did they like?
 How many friends they made?
 Anything and everything.
 It is totally in your hands to build their enthusiasm and keep it going!

-- Every child cries on their first day of school or even for next few days too.
-But, if the crying is continuous and for more than 45 mins, intervene and call the child out of the class and calm him down.
+- Every child cries on their first day of school or even for the next few days too.
+But, if the crying is continuous and for more than 15-20 mins, intervene!
+And call the child out of the class and calm him down.

 - If the crying continues even after 4 weeks of following the routine, try to find out the exact reason.
 As continuous and prolonged crying is not good and that will hamper their development.